-Mandatory reporting describes the legal obligation of certain professionals and community members to report incidences of child abuse.
-These people are called "mandated reporters" and they MUST report to Child Protection Services if they believe on reasonable grounds that a child is in need of protection.
+Mandatory reporting describes the legal obligation of certain professionals and community members in South Australia to report incidences of child sexual abuse, physical abuse, emotional abuse and neglect.
+These people are called ‘mandated reporters’ and they MUST report to Child Protection Services if they believe on reasonable grounds that a child is in need of protection.
 Penalties may apply to mandated reporters who fail to report suspected abuse.

 Who is mandated to report suspected abuse?